Fresh Tomato and Red Onion Salad (Mediterranean Style)

 • Place the chopped tomatoes in a colander and sprinkle with ½ tsp salt.

-• Let them sit for 10 minutes to release excess water.
+• Let the tomatoes sit for 10 minutes to release excess water.

 • Pat dry with a paper towel before adding to the salad.